 Players with lower limb impairments play standing in one of two categories: below the knee amputation and above the knee amputation.
 Players with upper limb impairment play in just one category.
+An introductory video from the BWF (Badminton World Federation) provides an good insight to para-badminton.
 The rules for those with limb impairments are part of the para-badminton rules.

 We welcome anyone with restricted growth.
 Dwarfs are treated as all our other players and play in an age appropriate session.